 Hershey & Harrisburg

 It’s a somewhat odd pairing: Harrisburg and Hershey.
-Harrisburg is the capital of the commonwealth of Pennsylvania and Hershey is home to the chocolate and candy company of the same name.
-Visitors to Harrisburg will find no shortage of history and political spots of interest, whether it’s the State Capitol Building or the State Museum of Pennsylvania.
+Harrisburg is the capital of the Commonwealth of Pennsylvania and Hershey is home to the chocolate and candy company of the same name.
+Visitors to Harrisburg will find no shortage of history and political spots of interest, whether it’s the lavish and architecturally spectacular State Capitol Building or the State Museum of Pennsylvania.

-But if you’re looking to let loose, Hershey Park is a more than 100 acre amusement park that includes ZooAmerica, a wildlife park.
-Be sure to take a break between rollercoasters to check out Hershey’s Chocolate World where you’ll get an inside peek on how the company makes their famous chocolate products.
+But if you’re looking to let loose, Hersheypark is a more than 100-acre amusement park that includes ZooAmerica, a wildlife park.
+Be sure to take a break between rollercoasters to check out Hershey’s Chocolate World where you’ll get an inside peek at how the company makes their famous chocolate products.
+Hershey Gardens is also a charming stop with a variety of plants on display.

 During the late summer months, nearby Manheim hosts the Pennsylvania Renaissance Faire.